anshika2698/Data-Works-portfolio/README.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [data viz examples](dataviz-examples) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

-# Portfolio
-Hi there!
-My name is Anshika, and this is my public portfolio for Telling Stories with Data at CMU!
-Here's where all my cool work will go.

 # About me
 I believe making the best out of the opportunities you fall upon is a skill known to many but mastered by none.
 Reflecting upon my journey, I have been honing this skill throughout my career and ultimately found that I want to make an impact in the Healthcare space and work at the intersection of Technology and Business.